umee-network/docs/docs/governance/community-dao/overview.md

 ****

 **The Umee Community DAO's primary goals will be to:**
-- Properly guide and incentivize community members to make contributions that add value to Umee and grow the community;
+- Guide and incentivize community members to make contributions that help educate, nurture, and grow the Umee community;
-- Source impactful contributions that can be used to grow, educate, and nurture an ever growing Umee community;
 - Identify top contributors within the Umee community who can help lead focused working groups/guilds in future iterations of the Community DAO;
 - Distribute UMEE tokens to as many valuable contributors as possible.